In Dallas suburbs, Friday Night Lights make way for cricket

 Associated Press video journalist Noreen Nasir contributed to this story.

 Terry Tang is a member of The Associated Press’ Race and Ethnicity team.
-Follow her on Twitter: @ttangAP
+Follow her on Twitter: (at)ttangAP

 Schneider reported from Orlando, Florida.
-Follow Mike Schneider on Twitter: @ MikeSchneiderAP
+Follow Mike Schneider on Twitter: (at) MikeSchneiderAP